Sweatr

 GI distress during marathons is common and miserable.
 The usual culprits:

 Too much fructose taken too quickly.
-Gels high in fructose taken in large amounts overwhelm the gut's absorption capacity, sitting in the stomach and causing cramping and nausea.
-Taking gels with water (not sports drink) and spreading them out helps.
+Gels high in fructose overwhelm the gut's absorption capacity, causing cramping and nausea.
+Taking gels with water and spreading them out helps.

 Taking gels at the wrong intensity.
-At very high intensities, blood is shunted away from the digestive system.
-Gels taken when you're surging or at lactate threshold are harder to process.
+At very high intensities, blood is shunted from the digestive system.
+Gels taken when surging are harder to process.

 The product isn't right for you.
 Gel composition varies significantly.
-Some athletes tolerate certain carbohydrate blends better than others.
-This requires testing — which is exactly why you should be practising your race nutrition in your long runs.
+This requires testing — which is exactly why you should practise your race nutrition in your long runs.

 Building your gel timing plan